Updated: September 5, 2025

 Why live in Foz do Douro?

-Once a small fishing village that was transferred to cater for the upper class, Foz do Douro is now home to all sorts of people, most of whom consider it the best neighborhood to stay in Porto.
+Once a small fishing village that was, Foz do Douro is now home to all sorts of people, most of whom consider it the best neighborhood to live in Porto.
 Many houses along the shore provide stunning sea views, and the neighborhood offers all the amenities that you need.

 Home to some of the best seafood in the country, and with a neoclassical Pérgola da Foz promenade to wander up and down, Foz is a treat for locals and expats alike.
 If you are looking for beach properties, this is a good location to consider.